gardener/gardener/docs/proposals/20-ha-control-planes.md

 ### Option #2: Redundencies for all critical control plane components

 In this option :
-* Kube API Server, Gardener Resource Manager and etcd will be setup with a minimum of 3 replicas as it is done today.
+* Kube Apiserver, Gardener Resource Manager and etcd will be setup with a minimum of 3 replicas as it is done today.
 * All other critical control plane components are setup with more than one replicas.
 Based on the criticality of the functionality different replica count (>1) could be decided.
 * As in `Option #1` no additional recovery mechanism other than what currently exists are provided.

 _Pros:_
 * Toleration to at least a single AZ is now provided for all critical control plane components.
-* There is no need for dynamic rebalancing of pods in the event of an AZ failure and there is also no need to determine if there is an AZ outage reducing the complexity.
+* There is no need for dynamic re-balancing of pods in the event of an AZ failure and there is also no need to determine if there is an AZ outage reducing the complexity.

 _Cons_:
-* Provisioning redundencies entails additional hosting cost.
+* Provisioning redundancies entails additional hosting cost.
 With all critical components now set up with more than one replica, the overall requirement for compute resources will increase.
 * Increase in the overall resource requirements will result in lesser number of shoot control planes that can be hosted in a seed, thereby requiring more seeds to be provisioned, which also increases the cost of hosting seeds.
 * If the recovery of the zone takes a long time, then it is possible that difference revision between the leader and the follower (which was in the zone that is not available) becomes large.
 When the AZ is restored and the etcd pod is deployed again, then there will be an additional load on the etcd leader to synchronize this etcd member.